-student test performance (e.g., Bacher-Hicks et al., 2014; Chetty et al., 2014a; Jackson, 2014; Kane & Staiger, 2008; Kane et al., 2013; Koedel et al., 2015; Rothstein, 2010, 2014) and generally suggests that the student achievement models described above are sufficient to control for non-random sorting, though the evidence is more tenuous at the higher grade levels considered in this paper.
+Third, ample evidence suggests that teacher candidates who enter the teaching workforce are non-randomly sorted into different schools and classrooms (e.g., Clotfelter, Ladd, & Vigdor, 2005; Goldhaber, Lavery, & Theobald, 2015b; Kalogrides & Loeb, 2013).
+While this sorting on observables does not bias our estimates (since we explicitly control for a suite of observables), our estimates will be biased if there are unobserved variables that are correlated both with teachers' licensure scores and the student outcomes we investigate.
+A broad literature has considered this potential source of bias in estimating the impacts of individual teachers on student test performance (e.g., Bacher-Hicks, Kane, & Staiger, 2014; Chetty et al., 2014a; Jackson, 2014; Kane & Staiger, 2008; Kane, McCaffrey, Miller, & Staiger, 2013; Koedel, Mihaly, & Rockoff, 2015; Rothstein, 2010, 2014) and generally suggests that the student achievement models described above are sufficient to control for non-random sorting, though the evidence is more tenuous at the higher grade levels considered in this paper.
 Jackson (2014), for instance, illustrates that the prevalence of ability tracking at the high school level can bias the estimates from models that do not explicitly account for these tracks.

 We aim to minimize and/or bound this potential source of bias in four ways.
-First, the specifications with school and school-by-year fixed effects compare students and teachers within the same school, and thus minimize the impact of sorting across different schools.
+First, the specifications with school and school-byyear fixed effects compare students and teachers within the same school, and thus minimize the impact of sorting across different schools.
 Further, the models that include school-year-grade-track fixed effects help account for potential bias due to non-random sorting across tracks within schools.
-Third, we follow Clotfelter et al. (2006) and Horvath (2015) and estimate models restricted to schools in which students are distributed relatively equitably across classrooms according to observable characteristics, on the assumption that these schools are also the least likely to non-randomly sort students to classrooms along unobserved dimensions.
-Finally, we follow the approach of Altonji et al. (2005, 2008) and estimate the relative amount of sorting on unobservables that is required to explain the relationships we find.
+Third, we follow Clotfelter et al. (2006) and Horvath (2015) and estimate models restricted to schools in which students are distributed relatively equitably across classrooms according to observable characteristics, on the assumption that these schools are also the least likely to nonrandomly sort students to classrooms along unobserved dimensions.
+Finally, we follow the approach of Altonji, Elder, and Taber, (2005, 2008) and estimate the relative amount of sorting on unobservables that is required to explain the relationships we find.
 Our general conclusion (discussed in Section 5c) is that, given the extent of non-random sorting in middle school grades, our results in middle school may be more sensitive to this potential source of bias than the high school results.

 A final potential source of bias arises from non-random teacher attrition.
-A relationship between licensure tests, unobserved teacher traits associated with effectiveness, and the propensity of teachers to leave the profession would bias our findings.31 We check for this potential source of bias in two ways.
+A relationship between licensure tests, unobserved teacher traits associated with effectiveness, and the propensity of teachers to leave the profession would bias our findings.32 We check for this potential source of bias in two ways.
 First, we estimate models predicting teacher attrition as a function of experience, degree level, prior estimated effectiveness, WEST-B scores, and an interaction between prior effectiveness and WEST-B scores.
 If there exists a relationship between attrition, licensure tests, and teacher effectiveness, we would expect a significant interaction term.
 However, we do not find evidence that teachers with different WEST-B scores are any more or less likely to leave the workforce as a function of their prior estimated effectiveness.
-We also estimate models solely for first-year teachers (before any teachers have left the workforce), and generally find stronger relationships between licensure test scores and student outcomes.32 This could reflect the decreasing importance of teachers' preservice experiences and skills as they gain teaching experience (see Goldhaber et al., 2013), but could also suggest that non-random teacher attrition biases the estimates discussed in the next section downwards.
+We also estimate models solely for first-year teachers (before any teachers have left the workforce), and generally find stronger relationships between licensure test scores and student outcomes.33 This could reflect the decreasing importance of teachers' preservice experiences and skills as they gain teaching experience (see Goldhaber, Liddle, & Theobald, 2013), but could also suggest that non-random teacher attrition biases the estimates discussed in the next section downwards.